MatteaE/mass_balance_model/README.md

 <br>

-# <a name="intro"></a>DMBSim 3.0
+# <a name="intro"></a>Introduction

-DMBSim is a tool to calculate and homogenize glacier surface mass balance from point measurements.
+DMBSim 3.0 is a tool to calculate and homogenize glacier surface mass balance from point measurements.
 It works by running a gridded model of daily accumulation and melt, based on topographical and meteorological data.
 The main parameters are optimized to match the average mass balance of the provided point measurements [[1]](#ref1).
 DMBSim is suitable for research, teaching, and operational mass balance monitoring.
 It is currently used to support the glaciological programs of countries in Central Asia: Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.

 **Main features:**